-During 2002, DOE initiated environmental air monitoring at the Moab Site to assess the potential for radiation dose to members of the public that could result from site operations, and to demonstrate compliance with applicable radon concentration guidelines established by DOE Order 5400.5, Radiation Protection of the Public and Environment.
+During 2002, DOE initiated environmental air monitoring at the Moab Site to assess the potential for radiation dose to members of the public that could result from site operations and to demonstrate compliance with applicable radon concentration guidelines established by DOE Order 5400.5 Chg.
+2, Radiation Protection of the Public and Environment.
 In late 2005, air monitoring was also initiated at the Crescent Junction Site to collect initial baseline data before construction begins.
 Preliminary baseline monitoring data from the Crescent Junction Site are included in this report.

-DOE established the air monitoring network at the Moab site to measure atmospheric radon, airborne radioparticulate matter, and direct gamma radiation at various onsite, offsite, and background locations.
+DOE established the air monitoring network at the Moab Site to measure atmospheric radon, airborne radioparticulate matter, and direct gamma radiation at various onsite, offsite, and background locations.
 The monitoring network was established after considering prevailing wind directions and the proximity of the site to the general population center of the city of Moab.
 Offsite monitoring locations were located such that any emissions or releases of airborne contaminants would be detected before they reached the city of Moab.
 This strategy enables DOE to quantify any public exposures that may be associated with the Moab Site.

-Two background monitoring locations were established-one at the Bar-M Chuckwagon, located approximately 5.5 miles north of the Moab Site on US-191, and another approximately 2.75 miles downriver from the Moab Site along Kane Creek Road.
-Both background locations are similar to the Moab Site in terms of geological and physiographical features; however, they are sufficiently removed from the Moab Site that the air quality is not influenced by airborne contaminants associated with the millsite.
+Nine background monitoring locations have been established and two on-site locations provide continuous radio-particulate readings of airborne dust.
+Both on-site and background locations are similar in terms of geological and physiographical features; however, background locations are sufficiently removed from the Moab and Crescent Junction disposal sites that the air quality is not influenced by airborne contaminants associated with the mill site.
 Background monitoring locations provide ambient air quality conditions and are necessary because they provide a baseline against which site monitoring data may be compared.
-During 2006 the monitoring network consisted of 25 monitoring locations.
+During 2007, the monitoring network included radon and direct gamma monitoring locations at the Moab and Crescent Junction sites.
 Table 4-1 summarizes the types of data collected at the various monitoring locations.

 Table 4-1.
-Summary of Environmental Air Monitoring Locations at the Moab Site
+Summary of Environmental Air Monitoring Locations at Moab and Crescent Junction Sites